How to Save Money: 19 Simple Tips For More Affordable Living

 If you need a little extra help and want a sourdough starter, you can find a quality heirloom starter on Etsy for under $10.

-9. Shop Secondhand For Vintage and Designer Clothing Brands
+Shop Secondhand For Vintage and Designer Clothing Brands

 There are plenty of good finds in the secondhand clothing market if you know what you’re looking for.
 You can score designer clothing on platforms like Poshmark for significantly less than the standard retail price.
-Going to thrift and vintage stores are also a cheap and sustainable way to fill out your wardrobe while supporting your local businesses.
+Going to thrift and vintage stores is also a cheap and sustainable way to fill out your wardrobe while supporting local businesses.
 For the treasure hunters out there, platforms like Ruby Lane and Etsy are great places to snag rare vintage finds without breaking the bank.

 10. Buy a Bidet